eltrompetero/coniii/README.md

 We highly recommend the use of virtual environments as supported through Anaconda to manage this package and associated ones that need to be installed.

-If you have trouble using `pip` and PyPI, then you can always build this package from source.
+If you have trouble using `pip`, then you can always build this package from source.
 Download the latest release from GitHub.
-Make sure that you are running Python 3.7 or higher.
+Make sure that you are running Python 3.7.5 or higher.
 Inside the top directory "coniii", you must run
 ```bash
 $ ./pypi_compile.sh
 $ pip install dist/*.whl